Aswath715/Math-2D-Noise-Generator-for-Python-v1.0.0/README.md

 # Math-2D-Noise-Generator-for-Python-v1.0.0
 Very quick procedural 2D noise generator made only using math functions.

-**!!!This version (1.0.0) has problem with generating values for X and Y that are negative or extremely big!!!**
+**!!!This version (1.0.0) has problem with generating values for X and Y that are negative or extremely big!!!
+You can generate them but terrain can look strange!!!**

 ## Documentation
 ### Download and import